RX MEDS SHIP FREE, IF PRESCRIBED. Start Hair Visit

 Hair restoration surgery is certainly effective, but for many people, there are alternatives out there that probably make more sense — diet and lifestyle changes, certain medications, proper hair care and more.

-If you want to handle your thinning hair with a hair transplant procedure, do it the smart way.
-Ask questions, get informed and then make your choice.
+If you want to handle your thinning hair with a hair transplant procedure, be sure to ask questions, get informed, and then make your choice.
 Here’s what to remember as you start that search:

-• Hair transplants may seem like a one-and-done solution to male pattern baldness, but there’s really a lot involved with the process.
+• Hair transplants may seem like a one-and-done solution to male pattern baldness, but the process can be invasive and time consuming.

-• If you think going under the knife is the best option, the best thing we can recommend is scheduling time to talk to a healthcare professional about your hairline concerns first.
+• If you think going under the knife is the best option, we recommend scheduling a time to talk to a healthcare professional about your hairline concerns first.

 • They’ll help sort out what type of alopecia (AKA hair loss) you have and discuss which treatment options would be best for your individual needs.

-Restoring your hairline to its glory days may never be possible even with the best of surgeries, but if you’re unhappy with the way your hair looks, there are options to change its appearance.
+Restoring your hairline to its glory days may never be possible, even with the best surgeries.
+Still, if you’re unhappy with how your hair looks, there are options to change its appearance.
 Talk to a healthcare professional for more information today.

 5 Sources